akshaybhonde67/Concepts/5-AB-Testing.md

 If you are running your first experiment that have a big impact, you might want to run a couple of experiments and check the results to see if you are comfortable launching it.<br><br>
 Other thing to consider: Politics and ethics for experiments<br><br>
 Experiments involves real people, it is important to protect the users and follow the ethics.
 However, there were many problematic examples of experiments in the past.
 For example, Tuskegee syphilis experiment, Milgram experiment in history and a recent Facebook emotion experiment.
 To conduct an A/B test in an ethical way, there are four principles to keep in mind:<br>
-  1.Risk: What risk are the participants exposed to?<br>
+  1. Risk: What risk are the participants exposed to?<br>
 The main threshold is whether the risk exceeds that of “minimal risk”.
 Minimal risk is defined as the probability and magnitude of harm that a participant would encounter in normal daily life.
 The harm considered encompasses physical, psychological and emotional, social, and economic concerns.
 If the risk exceeds minimal risk, then informed consent is required.<br>
   2. Benefit: What’s the potential benefit of the outcome of the study?<br>
 It is important to be able to state what the benefit would be from completing the study.<br>